Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Implementation in

+In our approach, programs with multiple loops are transformed to single-loop programs before IMC is applied.
+The transformation introduces a fresh loop-head location, which is the unique entry to the new single loop, and a location variable to track which old loop should be entered next.
+Auxiliary logic is added to the CFA to redirect the control flow between the new loop head and the old ones based on the location variable.

+Due to the existence of the location variable, there might be trivially infeasible program paths that enter a different loop from the one required by the location variable.
+As discussed in~\cref{sect:symbolic-pc}, trivially unsatisfiable queries often result in weak interpolants that prevent IMC from converging to a fixed point.
+One solution to this issue is to use a dedicated CPA to track the location variable, which works similarly to the Location CPA.
+This CPA will not produce successors that enter a wrong loop, and when used in a composite CPA, it eliminates the aforementioned infeasible paths from the analysis.

+In our experiments, we evaluated the IMC adoption with and without the CPA tracking the location variable.
+The latter treats the location variable as a normal variable and encodes it in the SMT formulas.
+No significant difference was observed from the empirical results.
+Unlike the issue of symbolic program counters discussed in~\cref{sect:symbolic-pc}, having the location variable (and the related infeasible program paths) in the BMC queries does not slow down the convergence of IMC.
+This is because the BMC queries obtained by LBE also include syntactically feasible paths.
+To refute these syntactically feasible paths, the interpolants cannot be trivial and have to concern the program variables.
+Since the performance of the two alternatives are similar, we stick to the one without the additional CPA for simplicity.

-\subsection{Implementation in \cpachecker}
+\section{Implementation in \cpachecker}

-Before we delve into implementation details, we would like to emphasize that the idea to extract a transition relation with LBE is general and independent of the underlying framework.
+In this section, we will describe an implementation to adopt IMC with large-block encoding.
+We implemented the proposed adoption in the verification framework \cpachecker~\cite{CPACHECKER}, leveraging its flexibility provided by configurable program analysis~\cite{CPA}.
+Before delving into implementation details, we emphasize that the idea to extract a transition relation with LBE is general and independent of the underlying framework.
 We chose to implement the proposed adoption in~\cpachecker because it provides (1) the necessary components for the adoption, which are highly configurable, and (2) the implementations of various state-of-the-art software-verification algorithms, which is convenient for the evaluation.

-To implement the proposed adoption in~\cpachecker, we use the \emph{Predicate~CPA}~\cite{ABE} as the core data structure to store formulas that encode program behavior, and build the algorithmic procedures of IMC on top of the \cpapa algorithm~\cite{AlgorithmComparison-JAR}.